Since I’ve resolved to get my diet back on track, I thought I’d revisit one of the most effective pieces of diet advice I’d gotten.

 The book goes into way more detail about the mechanics and recommended foods, so if you’re serious about doing this I would recommend that you get the book.

-Of course, I’m not a nutritionist or health professional, but I can help to answer any questions you may have about the process.
+Of course, I’m not a nutritionist or health professional, but I can help to answer any questions you may have about the process of trying out the Virgin Diet.
 Feel free to get in touch!